judithyueli/mexBBFMM2D/README.md

 __Example filename:__ `callmxFMM2D.m`

 __Example description:__
-This example is for a 2D domain of size 100x100.
-The covariance matrix Q of this domain is of size 10000x10000.
+This example is for a 2D grid of size 100x100.
+The covariance matrix Q of this grid has size 10000x10000.
 Running `mexBBFMM2D` will perform the multiplication of `Q` (as defined by the kernel in `compilemex.m`) with a matrix `H` given by ones(10000,100).

 `mexBBFMM2D` can be run in two modes, a testing mode and an application mode.